amitxv/PC-Tuning/docs/post-install.md

     - Enable Message Signaled Interrupts on all devices that support it

-        - You will BSOD if you enable MSIs for the **stock** Windows 7 SATA driver which you should have updated as mentioned in the [Install Drivers](#install-drivers) section
+        - You will BSOD if you enable MSIs for the stock Windows 7 SATA driver which you should have updated as mentioned in the [Install Drivers](#install-drivers) section

     - Be careful as to what you choose to prioritize.
-As an example, you will likely stutter in a open-world game that utilizes texture streaming if the GPU IRQ priority is set higher than the storage controller priority.
+As an example, you will likely stutter in an open-world game that utilizes texture streaming if the GPU IRQ priority is set higher than the storage controller priority.
 For this reason, you can set all devices to undefined/normal priority

 - Restart your PC, you can verify if a device is utilizing MSIs by checking if it has a negative IRQ in MSI Utility

-- Although this carried out in the [Physical Setup](/docs/physical-setup.md) section, confirm that there is no IRQ sharing on your system by checking win + r, **msinfo32**, **Hardware Resources -> Conflicts/Sharing** section
+- Although this carried out in the [Physical Setup](/docs/physical-setup.md) section, confirm that there is no IRQ sharing on your system by typing ``msinfo32`` in ``Win+R`` then navigating to the ``Conflicts/Sharing`` section

 ## Interrupt Affinity

 By default, CPU 0 handles the majority of DPCs and ISRs for several devices which can be viewed in a xperf dpcisr trace.
 This is not desirable as there will be a latency penalty because many processes and system activities are scheduled on the same core.
 We can set an interrupt affinity policy to the USB, GPU and NIC driver, which are few of many devices responsible for the most DPCs/ISRs, to offload them onto another core.
-The device can be identified by cross-checking the **Location Info** with the **Location** in the **Properties -> General** section of a device in device manager.
+The device can be identified by cross-checking the ``Location Info`` with the ``Location`` in the ``Properties -> General`` section of a device in device manager.
 Restart your PC instead of the driver to avoid issues.

 - Use [Microsoft Interrupt Affinity Tool](https://www.techpowerup.com/download/microsoft-interrupt-affinity-tool) or [GoInterruptPolicy](https://github.com/spddl/GoInterruptPolicy) to configure driver affinities